end2endzone/end2endzone-hugo/jekyll-export/_posts/2016-05-21-anyrtttl-a-feature-rich-arduino-library-for-playing-rtttl-melodies.md

 ## Play 16 bits per note RTTTL

 Note that this mode requires that an RTTTL melody be already converted to 16-bits per note binary format.
-Use the `anyrtttl::blocking::play16Bits()` API for playing an RTTTL melody encoded as 16 bits per note. <span style="text-decoration: underline;"><span style="font-size: 16pt;">Demo</span></span>The following demo show how to use the library with 16-bits per note binary RTTTL: (download \[download id="1981"\])
+Use the `anyrtttl::blocking::play16Bits()` API for playing an RTTTL melody encoded as 16 bits per note.

+Demo:

+The following demo show how to use the library with 16-bits per note binary RTTTL:

+\[download id="1981"\]

 ```
 sample